Modern Marketing Mix Modeling

 The future is omni-channel

 Most businesses have come to recognize that the future of retail is omni-channel.
-Challenger brands like Casper, Warby Parker, and Harry’s have all moved into physical retail by opening their own brick-and-mortar locations or distributing through retailers like Walmart and Target, and brands like Nike have invested heavily in building a powerful e-commerce engine to complement their brick-and-mortar presence.
+Brands like Casper, Warby Parker, and Harry’s have all moved into physical retail by opening their own brick-and-mortar locations or distributing through retailers like Walmart and Target, and brands like Nike have invested heavily in building a powerful e-commerce engine to complement their brick-and-mortar presence.
 In the omni-channel world, using a purely click-based attribution model begins to break down very quickly as it is not clear at all how to link impressions on Facebook to in-store conversions at Walmart.

-This blend of omni-channel advertising and omni-channel purchase options has, justifiably, left modern marketers in a real bind when it comes to deciding how to improve the overall performance of their marketing program.
+This blend of omni-channel advertising and omni-channel purchase options has, justifiably, left modern marketers in a bind when it comes to deciding how to improve the overall performance of their marketing program.

-Can Media Mix Modeling can Help?
+Can Modern Marketing Mix Modeling Help?

 About The Author